Transferring Academic Credit

 Allowance of Transfer Credit From Accredited Colleges and Universities

 Generally, students will be granted credit for baccalaureate level courses successfully completed at regionally accredited two or four-year colleges and universities.
-The California State University campuses recognize/award as many academic units as possible when the non-collegiate instruction or experience is determined to be appropriate to the baccalaureate degree and meet American Council on Education guidelines.
+The California State University campuses award academic units when the non-collegiate instruction or experience is determined to be appropriate to the baccalaureate degree and meet American Council on Education guidelines.

 Credit is granted in compliance with applicable national, state, Title V, CSU system, and University policies and procedures.
 Such credit may be applied toward fulfillment of major, minor or general education requirements when applicable; other courses may count as elective credit toward the baccalaureate degree.